SEAN: Nothing that makes me go squee in next week’s 4 new titles, but some interesting stuff regardless.

-MELINDA: I tend to roll my eyes at covers like this, but I’ve also learned over the years that I can’t really judge a BL manga by its cover.
+MJ: I tend to roll my eyes at covers like this, but I’ve also learned over the years that I can’t really judge a BL manga by its cover.
 I haven’t read any of Natsuho Shino’s other books, though a few of them have been released by both DMP and SuBLime.
 I have to admit that her (apparently unfinished) series Oh My God!
 (SuBLime) has one of those omyouji plotlines that tend to be kinda bullet-proof for me, even when they’re awful.
 Maybe I’ll check that one out first before braving the pancake cover.

 MICHELLE: I haven’t read any of her stuff, either, though I must point out that back in the day, Kate kind of liked Oh My God!

 SEAN: A Transparent Orange in the Lip, from Ichijinsha’s Yuri Hime magazine, is exactly the same, only for yuri audiences rather than BL.
 Look, vulnerable high school girls in love!
 (Why am I getting Kentucky Fried Movie flashbacks?)

 MJ: Erica Friedman reviewed this title a couple of years ago, and… well, it’s not all that encouraging.
 Sadly.